Noza-96/Chiari/README.md

 **Program**: Slicer

 **Instructions**:
-1) Add .nrrd of anatomy and .dcm of all flow rate measurements to SLICER.
+1) Add ID_segmentation.nrrd of anatomy and .dcm of all flow rate measurements to SLICER.
 2) Apply a linear transformation to anatomy MRI till there is alignment with dicoms.

 **Output**: ID_Transformed_Anatomy.nrrd for anatomy